 The first rule of moisturizing skin against extreme winter dryness is using proven and safe skin moisturizers.

 Few, if any, moisturizers sooth and clean hands safer or more effectively than B4 Brands’ Aterra Eco-Premium Hand Lotion, a breakthrough in green chemistry and deep conditioning.
 The rich lotion of this USDA certified bio-based product combines a unique blend of natural moisturizers and oils that soften skin without prolonged greasy residue.
-And Aterra’s environmentally safe Eco-Premium Hand Lotion absorbs quickly and is infused with botanical oils that create a refreshing scent.

 Our skin takes its greatest beating during winter.
 But with smart skin moisturizing techniques and a strong understanding of the root causes of dry skin can keep our skin smooth, moisturized and safe from the cold wrath of winter.